mvolkmann/blog/src/prolog.md

 - `(|)//2`: alternatives; read as "or"

 The predicate `phrase(GRBody, L)` holds if
-`L` is a list that matches `GRBody`.
+`L` is a list of ASCII codes that matches `GRBody`.
-This is the main way to find solutions to a DCG rule.
+Recall that such a list can be created by surrounding literal text with backticks.
-It can be used to test, complete, and generate solutions.
+This can be used to test, complete, and generate solutions for a DCG rule.
 Since grammar rules can be used in all of these usage modes, it is preferable to say that a grammar rule "describes" conforming sequences rather than using words like "generates" and "consumes".